 TO HELL AND BACK PROJECT

-A cultural-historical initiative dedicated to the visual memory of the First World War (WWI)
+A cultural-historical initiative dedicated to the visual memory of the First World War

-A cultural-historical initiative dedicated to the visual memory of the First World War (WWI)
+A cultural-historical initiative dedicated to the visual memory of the First World War

 To Hell and Back Project is a cultural-historical initiative dedicated to recovering, contextualizing, and restoring the surviving films of the First World War, forgotten frontline films, misidentified reels, and fragments of moments not understood or seen in more than a century.
 Through global archival research, high-resolution restoration, and collaboration with world-leading historians and restoration experts, the project brings their reality back into focus with authenticity, dignity, and historical precision.